Bill Ferguson (politician): Energy

-In 2019, Ferguson voted in favor of an amendment to make the Wheelabrator Baltimore incinerator ineligible to receive renewable energy subsidies, which passed in a 34-12 vote.
+In 2019, Ferguson voted in favor of an amendment to make the Wheelabrator Baltimore incinerator ineligible to receive renewable energy subsidies, which passed in a 34–12 vote.
 In October 2024, he announced that he would sponsor a bill to remove waste incineration from the state Renewable Portfolio Standard and end subsidies for burning waste as renewable energy.
 Ferguson's bill was integrated into the Next Generation Energy Act, a bill introduced by Ferguson and House Speaker Adrienne A. Jones to increase in-state power generation and battery energy storage while limiting how utilities could spend ratepayer dollars, which passed and was signed into law by Governor Wes Moore.
 Ferguson also added multiple provisions from Moore's ENERGIZE Act to the Next Generation Energy Act, but declined to add provisions that would've incorporated nuclear power into the state's clean energy portfolio and created a nuclear energy procurement process funded by surcharges on ratepayers' energy bills, saying that it was "not something that we were going to tolerate" because it would've increased energy costs for consumers.

+In January 2026, Ferguson said he supported increasing the state's clean energy supplies to lower energy costs in Maryland.
+He also expressed openness to implementing short-term relief programs related to renewable energy to provide partial utility bill refunds to ratepayers funded by taking from the Strategic Energy Investment Fund, which is funded by utilities that can pay into the fund in lieu of purchasing renewable energy.

+In February 2026, Ferguson objected to Baltimore Gas & Electric (BGE)'s plans to spend at least $537 million building transmission lines to prepare for the redevelopment of Baltimore Peninsula, saying that the spending "demands increased oversight to determine if it is truly needed for reliability", after which BGE announced that it would temporarily pause the underground transmission project, citing Ferguson's objections.
+In March 2026, he introduced a bill that would make underground power lines subject to review by the Maryland Public Service Commission.